-Uformia has launched the Kickstarter project, MeshUp, for a new standalone modelling tool:
+Uformia has launched the Kickstarter project, MeshUp, for a new standalone modeling tool:

 "CG artists and designers know very well the limitations and tediousness of modeling with polygons," explains Turlif Vilbrandt, CTO and joint founder of Uformia.
 "Mesh models tend to have all kinds of problems such as cracks, holes and self-intersections.
 This is due to a disconnect between the real world being represented and the modeling software's attempts to represent real, complex and “messy” objects by only surfaces."

-Symvol for Rhino is available as a free and feature limited Maker version while the Community version is available for €190 or approximately $246; both work on Windows and require Rhinoceros® version 4.0 SR8+ and 5.0 32-bit (64-bit will be supported soon).
+Symvol for Rhino is available as a free and feature limited Maker version while the Community version is available for €190 or approximately $246.
+Both work on Windows and require Rhinoceros® version 4.0 SR8+ and 5 32-bit (64-bit will be supported soon).